 Susan Wenner Jackson started Working Moms Against Guilt in 2006 with three of her working-mom friends in Cincinnati.
 She’s been a writer as long as she can remember (1980?), and a blogger and mom since 2006.
 She lives in West Chester, Ohio (a northern suburb of Cincinnati), with her husband, Jerry, and two children (ages 7 and 4).

 Susan earned a master’s degree at Northwestern University’s Medill School of Journalism, and a bachelor’s degree in journalism at Miami University.
 She’s VP of Content Partnerships for Ahalogy, a Cincinnati-based startup that’s helping the world’s top brands win on Pinterest.
 Susan contributes to the Family Friendly Cincinnati blog.

 Connect with Susan: firstname.lastname@example.org

 Interested in writing a guest post?
 See our guidelines.

-Want to become a contributor?
+Want to become a regular contributor?
 Apply here.